-SEED 3000 Issues and Trends In Secondary Education 3-0- 3 Prerequisite: Admissiom to Teacher Education.
-An advanced study of contemp orary practices and problems in middle secondary education with an emphasis placed on phi • phy, multicuturalism, reflective practices, and management of time, resources, and stud Successful completion of a 20-hour middle school field experience is required.
-0-2-1 Prerequisite: BVED 2400.
-Focuses on advancing a learner's systematic, progressiv e migration to a student-centered, technology-empowered classroom.
-Central theme is intergr rating technology into the curriculum.
+SEED 3000 Issues and Trends In Secondary Education 3-0-3 Prerequisite: Admission to Teacher Education.
+An advanced study of cont emporary practices and problems in grades 7-12, with an emphasis placed on ph ilosophy, multicuturalism, reflective practices, and management of time, resources, and stud ents.
+Successful completion of a 40-hour middle school field experience is required.
 SEED 3100 Approaches To Learning For Secondary English Education 3-0- 3 Prerequisite: PSYC 3110.
-A study of research that focuses on how students learn En glish.
-SEED 3110 Classroom Laboratory I - English 1-0- 1 Participation in a secondary classroom in collaboration with a secondary teacher and l university faculty.
+A study of research that focuses on how students learn n English.
+SEED 3110 Classroom Laboratory I - English 1-0- 1 Participation in a secondary classroom in collaboration with a secondary teacher an nd university faculty.
 SEED 3200 Approaches To Learning For Secondary Mathematics Education 3-0- 3 Prerequisite: PSYC 3110.
-A study of research that focuses on how students learn t nathematics
+A study of research that focuses on how students le arn mathematics.
+SEED 3210 Classroom Laboratory I - Mathematics 1-0-1 Participation in a secondary classroom in collaboration with a secondary teacher and nd university faculty.
+SEED 3310 Classroom Laboratory I - Science 1-0- 1 Participation in a secondary classroom in collaboration with a secondary teacher and nd university faculty.
+SEED 3410 Classroom Laboratory I - Social Studies 1-0-1 Participation in a secondary classroom in collaboration with a secondary teacher and nd university faculty.
+SEED 4010 Intergrating Technology in Secondary Education 0-2-1 Prerequisite: ACED 2400 and either PSYC 3110 or SEED 3000.
+Focus on ad learner's systematic, progressive migration to a student-centered, technology-er npowered class.
+The central theme is intergrating technology into the curriculum.
+300